South Africa – Early Childhood Development & Infant Care

 A Typical Day

-Note: This program truly relies on the support of international volunteers.
-While we welcome participants from around the world, we cannot guarantee international volunteer groups at all times.
-You should be independent, adaptable, and open to immersing themselves in the local culture and working closely with staff.
+Note: This program relies heavily on the support of international volunteers.
+While we welcome participants from around the world, we cannot guarantee the presence of international volunteer groups at all times.
+Volunteers should be independent, adaptable, and open to immersing themselves in the local culture while working closely with staff.

-Internet icon Internet: Volunteers can access Wi-Fi in town or use mobile data.
+Internet icon Internet: Volunteers can access Wi-Fi in town or use mobile data while at the farm

-Accommodations icon Accommodations: Volunteers stay in a shared house with communal areas, including a lounge, kitchen, and bathrooms.
-Volunteers share rooms with one or two others, fostering a social and supportive environment.
-The house is in a peaceful farm setting, offering a comfortable retreat after a day’s work.
+Accommodations icon Accommodations: Volunteers stay in shared courtyard-style rooms, with access to communal areas including a lounge, kitchen, and bathrooms.
+Rooms are shared with one or two others, creating a social and supportive environment.
+The house is nestled in a peaceful farm setting, providing a comfortable retreat after a day’s work.
 During the 3 day orientation in Johannesburg, you will stay at Lebo’s Backpackers Lodge in a comfortable dormitory for 4-6 participants.
-Private rooms are available for an extra fee (subject to availability).
+Private rooms at the backpackers are available for an extra fee (subject to availability).

-Food icon Food: Three meals a day are provided, with vegetarian and allergy-friendly options available upon request.
-Volunteers can explore local markets and restaurants on weekends.
+Food icon Food: Ingredients are provided for volunteers to cook their own three meals, with weekly South African braais (barbecues) shared with the family.
+Vegetarian and allergy-friendly options are available upon request.
+Volunteers can also explore local markets and restaurants during the weekends.

 • Minimum age: 18